alexellis/k3sup/README.md

 sudo install k3sup /usr/local/bin/
 ```

-Provision a VM and make sure that your SSH keys are installed.
+Provision a new VM running a compatible operating system such as Ubuntu, Debian, Raspbian, or something else.
+Make sure that you opt-in to copy your registered SSH keys over to the new VM or host automatically.

+> Note: You can copy ssh keys to a remote VM with `ssh-copy-id user@IP`.

 Imagine the IP was `192.168.0.1` and the usenrame was `ubuntu`, then you would run this: